tillitis/dev-tillitis/hugo/content/tools/_index.md

 ```

 It tells you what serial port it is using, for instance `/dev/pts/1`.
-This is what you need to use as `--port` when running the host
+This is what you need to use as `--port` when running the client
 programs.

-The TK1 machine running on QEMU (which in turn runs the firmware, and
-then the TKey program) can output some memory access (and other)
-logging.
-You can add `-d guest_errors` to the qemu command line to
-make QEMU send these to stderr.

-## Building our TKey programs
+## Software Development Kit, or, Building our TKey programs

+There not yet any stand-alone Software Development Kit.
+Instead, we

 Clone our TKey program repo: